-- 4. Press III to activate the flight plan in the order shown (figure 4-12).
+- 4. Press EVT to activate the flight plan and copy it to FPL 0 (figure 4-12).
 To activate the flight plan in inverse order (first waypoint becomes last and last waypoint becomes first), rotate the left outer knob one step clockwise to position the cursor over USE?
-INVRT? before pressing III (figure 4-13). - 5.
+INVRT? before pressing EVT (figure 4-13). - 5.
 The selected flight plan is now displayed as FPL 0, the active flight plan.
 Any changes made to FPL 0 will not affect how this flight plan is stored as the numbered flight plan.